Eletriptan Side Effects

 Applies to eletriptan: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking eletriptan:Less common
+You should check with your doctor immediately if any of these side effects occur when taking eletriptan:Less common

 - Chest pain or tightness